 Is Physio/Physical Therapy Right for you?

 Scientific evidence to support the use of physiotherapy has been limited but in the past few years a number of good quality scientific studies have been published.
 These show that physical rehabilitation based on an understanding of FND can result in improvement in symptoms in 60 to 70 percent of people (2-4).
 The physical rehabilitation described in the studies are active treatments that focus on retraining movement patterns.
 This can make real changes in the way the brain controls movement.
-You may have treatment from a physiotherapist alone, or as part of a rehabilitation package that can include occupational therapy, speech therapy, exercise therapy and psychology.

 What You Can Do